edgio-docs/edgio-docs/src/guides/v7/sites_frameworks.md

 - Running your code within two separate data centers.
 - Setting up automatic DNS failover between those data centers.
 - Load balancing computing requests between redundant processes.
-- Applying an Origin Shield to our Serverless Compute workers.
+- Applying an Origin Shield to our cloud workers.
 If your requests are cacheable, then this allows more requests to be served from cache.